couchbase/sync_gateway/README.md

 Accessing a `_changes` feed with any channel names that are not available to the user will fail with a 403.

-There is not yet any _write_ protection; this is TBD.
-It's going to be conceptually trickier because there are definitely use cases where you create or update documents that are tagged with channels you don't have access to.
-We may just need a separate validation function as in CouchDB.
+Write protection is done by document validation functions, as in CouchDB: the function can look at the current user and determine whether that user should be able to make the change; if not, it throws an exception with a 403 Forbidden status code.

 There is currently an edge case where after a user is granted access to a new channel, their client will not automatically sync with pre-existing documents in that channel (that they didn't have access to before.)
 The workaround is for the client to do a one-shot sync from only that new channel, which having no checkpoint will start over from the beginning and fetch all the old documents.

 #### Programmatic Authorization

-It is possible for documents to grant users access to channels.
+It is possible for documents to grant users access to channels; this is done by writing a sync function that recognizes such documents and calls a special `access()` function to grant access.

+`access() takes two parameters: the first is a user name or array of user names; the second is a channel name or array of channel names.
+For convenience, null values are ignored (treated as empty arrays.)

 A typical example is a document representing a shared resource (like a chat room or photo gallery), which has a property like `members` that lists the users who should have access to that resource.
-If the documents belonging to that resource are all tagged with a specific channel, then a channel-map function can be used to detect the membership property and assign access to the users listed in it:
+If the documents belonging to that resource are all tagged with a specific channel, then a sync function can be used to detect the membership property and assign access to the users listed in it:

 	function(doc) {
 		if (doc.type == "chatroom") {
-			access(doc.channel_id, doc.members)
+			access(doc.members, doc.channel_id)
 		}
 	}

 In this example, a chat room is represented by a document with a "type" property "chatroom".
 The "channel_id" property names the associated channel (with which the actual chat messages will be tagged), and the "members" property lists the users who have access.

-## Schema

-Unfortunately there isn't a simple one-to-one mapping between CouchDB and Couchbase documents, since Couchbase lacks support for multiple revisions.

-### Documents

-A CouchDB document is represented by a Couchbase document whose ID is `doc:` followed by the CouchDB document ID.
-The contents look like:

-    { "id": "docid", "rev": "1-currentrevid",
-      "sequence": 1234
-      "history": {"revs": [...], "parents": [...], "keys": [...], "deleted": [...]} }

-`id` and `rev` are the IDs of the document and of its current (winning) revision.
-If the current revision is a deletion, there is also a `deleted` property whose value is `true`.

-`sequence` is the sequence number assigned to the latest change made to this document.
-This is only used for generating the view for the `_changes` feed.

-`history` is the revision tree, encoded as parallel arrays: `revs` is an array of revision IDs, and `parents` is an array of integers.
-For each revision in `revs`, the corresponding element of `parents` is the index of its parent revision (or -1 if the revision has no parent.)
-The `keys` array gives the key under which that revision's contents are stored in Couchbase.
-The optional `deleted` array is not parallel with the others; it's just an array of indexes of revisions that are deletions.

-### Local Documents

-Local documents have an ID prefix of `ldoc:`.
-The contents are the same as the CouchDB properties, including the specisl `_rev` property that stores the current revision ID.

-### Revisions

-The contents of a CouchDB document revision are stored in a Couchbase document whose ID starts with `rev:`.
-The rest of the ID is the revision key as found in the `keys` array of a document's `history` object.
-This key is in practice a base64'd SHA-1 digest of the revision's JSON.

-The contents of a revision document are simply the contents of that revision.
-For maximum reuse, the `_id` and `_rev` properties are not included, although `_deleted` and `_attachments` are.

-Note that revisions are a _content-addressable store_, in that the document key is derived from the contents.
-This allows revisions with the same contents to be stored only once, saving space.
-This is especially important for use cases like Syncpoint, where a document may be replicated into large numbers of databases.
-As long as all the databases are in the same bucket, each revision of the document will only be stored once.
-However, an explicit garbage collection is required to locate and delete revisions that are no longer referred to by any document.

-### Attachments

-Revisions store attachment metadata in stubbed-out form, with a `"stub":true` property and no data.
-The `digest` property in the metadata is used to look up an attachment body.

-An attachment's body is stored in a Couchbase document whose ID is `att:` followed by the attachment metadata's `digest` property.
-(Attachments are therefore another content-addressable store, with a different namespace, and have the same benefit that a specific file will only ever be stored once no matter how many documents it's attached to.)

-An attachment document's body is _not_ JSON.
-It's simply the raw binary contents.
-The metadata of an attachment, such as name and MIME type, lives in the `_attachments` property of a revision that refers to it.
+`access()` can also operate on roles: if a username string begins with `role:` then the remainder of the string is interpreted as a role name.
+(There's no ambiguity here, since ":" is an illegal character in a user or role name.)

+#### Authorizing Document Updates

+As mentioned earlier, sync functions can also authorize document updates.
+Just like a CouchDB validation function, a sync function can reject the document by throwing an exception:

+    throw({forbidden: "error message"})

+A 403 Forbidden status and the given error string will be returned to the client.

+To validate a document you often need to know which user is changing it, and sometimes you need to compare the old and new revisions.
+For those reasons the sync function actually takes up to three parameters, like a CouchDB validation function.
+To get access to the old revision and the user, declare it like this:

+    function(doc, oldDoc, user) { ... }

+`oldDoc` is the old revision of the document (or empty if this is a new document.) `user` is an object with properties `name` (the username), `roles` (an array of the names of the user's roles), and `channels` (an array of all channels the user has access to.)